 According to one of his first bandmates, “His singing was a little strange, but his facility on the guitar was crazy.
 He got all over those strings and showed me some shit I’d never seen before.
 Neil helped reshape the Mynah Birds into the band I’d been hearing inside my head.”

-That was future late funk legend Rick James, who recounted his brief and unlikely but consequential partnership with Neil Young.
+That was future late funk legend Rick James, who recounted his brief and unlikely but consequential 1966 partnership with Neil Young.

 Rick James and Neil Young?
 Yup.
 That was actually a thing.
 But it’s not your fault for missing it.
 They were only on a little tiny Detroit label called Motown.
-Also, as long as we’re name-dropping, the original Mynah Birds lineup also included future Steppenwolf member Nicholas St. Nicholas and Buffalo Springfield drummer Bruce Palmer.
+And as long as we’re name-dropping, the Mynah Birds lineup also included future Steppenwolf member Nicholas St. Nicholas and Buffalo Springfield drummer Bruce Palmer.

 Rick James Funks Up Toronto